What does it mean to be "in status"?

 - Work no more than 20 hours per week on-campus while classes are in session

-- Work off-campus only with specific written authorization from ISS or USCIS
+- Work off-campus only with specific written authorization from OIP or USCIS

 When does the US federal government consider me to be "out of status"?

-You are considered to be "out of status" if you do not fulfill the conditions of your F-1 visa.
+You are considered to be "out of status" if you do not fulfill the conditions of your F-1 visa listed above.

 What are the consequences of being "out of status"?

-If you are out of status, you lose the following privileges and benefits:
+If you are out of status, your status may be terminated and you will lose the following privileges: